Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/fsdp.rst

             )

-It is best practice to make the code in :meth:`~lightning.pytorch.core.hooks.ModelHooks.configure_model` idempotent as shown here.
+It is best practice to make the code in :meth:`~lightning_pytorch.core.hooks.ModelHooks.configure_model` idempotent as shown here.
 Learn more about :doc:`efficient initialization of models in Lightning <../model_init>`.